 The tree protection plan shows the areas where protective measures are necessary for the indicative layout (due to outline nature of planning application).
 The barrier locations are shown by the heavy black dashed lines, with the construction exclusion zone behind as the lighter black diagonal hatch.
-The extent of ground protection measures required for working space adjacent to tree T52 is indicated by the solid blue fill.
+The precautionary areas relating to the installation of permeable surfacing are shown by a solid yellow fill.
+The extent of ground protection measures required for working space is indicated by the solid blue fill.